Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 This feature was initially present in the module [Advanced Resource Template], before being extracted as an independent module for the [collections de la Maison de Salins].
+Improvements were made for the [Curiothèque] of the [Institut Curie].

 [Dynamic Item Sets]: https://gitlab.com/Daniel-KM/Omeka-S-module-DynamicItemSets